The Spooners of Porthmadog: Work for Ffestiniog Railway

-As a boy, with his eldest brother James he had assisted his father in laying out the Ffestiniog Railway and subsequently during construction.
+As a boy, with his eldest brother James, Charles (1818–1889) had assisted his father in laying out the Ffestiniog Railway and subsequently during construction.
 He appears to have remained in Porthmadog and been involved with the railway under his father who was Clerk to the company.
 Charles became Treasurer of the company in 1848 and following his father's death in 1856 was appointed Manager and Clerk.
 He held the position for thirty years and dominated Ffestiniog Railway management and engineering until his own health began to fail in 1887.
 Under Charles the blacksmiths' forge at Boston Lodge was developed into comprehensive railway manufacturing and repair workshops.

 Capacity problem

 Spooner was faced with the seemingly intractable problem of a railway working to maximum capacity yet unable to cope with the volume of traffic on offer.
 He was also aware that others were seeking alternative routes for the transport of Blaenau Ffestiniog's growing slate traffic.
 Spooner investigated the option of conversion to double track but the added capacity could not have paid for the construction costs involved.